Jackmzw/Price_Prediction_LOB/readme.md

 # Price Trend Prediction Using Deep Learning

 This software implements the Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) to predict the price movement using high frequency limit order data.
 For details, please refer to my report [Price Trend Prediction Using Deep Learning](./report.pdf).

 ## Requirements
-— The program is written in Python, and uses [pytorch](http://pytorch.org/), [scikit-learn](http://scikit-learn.org/stable/index.html), [pandas](https://pandas.pydata.org/) and [numpy](http://www.numpy.org/).
+- The program is written in Python, and uses [pytorch](http://pytorch.org/), [scikit-learn](http://scikit-learn.org/stable/index.html), [pandas](https://pandas.pydata.org/) and [numpy](http://www.numpy.org/).
-- `pip install -r requirements.txt` If necessary.
+- If necessary, run `pip install -r requirements.txt`.
-— A GPU is not necessary, but can provide a significant speed up especially for training a new model.
+- A GPU is not necessary, but can provide a significant speed up especially for training a new model.

 ## Usage